-A 0.9% Additional Medicare Tax applies to Medicare wages, Railroad Retirement Tax Act compensation, and self-employment income over a threshold amount based on your filing status.
+A 0.9% Additional Medicare Tax applies to Medicare wages, Railroad Retirement Tax Act compensation, and selfemployment income over a threshold amount based on your filing status.
 Use Form 8959, Additional Medicare Tax, to figure this tax.
 For more information on the Additional Medicare Tax, see "What is the Additional Medicare Tax?" at www.irs.gov/AdMT.

 Purpose of form.
 Use Form 4137 only to figure the social security and Medicare tax owed on tips you didn't report to your employer, including any allocated tips shown on your Form(s) W-2 that you must report as income.
-You also must report the income on employer didn't consider you an employee, don't use this form to report the social security and Medicare tax on that income.
-Instead, use Form 8919, Uncollected Social Security and Medicare Tax on Wages.

-Form 1040 or Form 1040-SR, line 1; Form 1040-NR, line 8; or Form 1040-NR-EZ, line 3.
+You must also report the income on Form 1040 or 1040-SR, line 1; or Form 1040-NR, line 1a.
 By filing this form, your social security and Medicare tips will be credited to your social security record (used to figure your benefits).
 Don't use Form 4137 as a substitute Form W-2.

-If you believe you're an employee and you received Form 1099-MISC, Miscellaneous Income, instead of Form W-2, Wage and Tax Statement, because your
+If you believe you're an employee and you received Form 1099-MISC, Miscellaneous Income, or Form 1099-NEC, Nonemployee Compensation, instead of CAUTION Form W-2, Wage and Tax Statement, because your employer didn't consider you an employee, don't use this form to report the social security and Medicare tax on that income.
+Instead, use Form 8919, Uncollected Social Security and Medicare Tax on Wages.